sam99235/BASIC_CRUD_WEBAPP/view/README.md

   > run the command ` npm run `
 + run the php server :
   > php -S localhost:8000
-### Notice : for the front-end we will use the port 8000
+### Notice : for the back-end we will use the port 8000